thebrumby/HotWalletClaimer/README.md

 💡 **TIP:** Although you cannot register multiple wallets to a single Telegram account, this script enables you to manage multiple pre-existing HereWallet accounts with just one Telegram login by handling each Wallet in a separate virtual browser session.
 Alternatively, you can manage each Wallet with its own Telegram login if preferred.

 If you find this script useful, please consider [buying me a coffee](https://www.buymeacoffee.com/HotWallletBot) as a token of appreciation.
-To join the HereWallet game and further support my efforts, you can use [this link](https://t.me/herewalletbot/app?startapp=3441967) to make me your referrer, which helps me earn extra tokens.
 Thank you in advance for any support!

 💡 **TIP:** For a straightforward, easily visualized, unattended claim process, novice users may find [SCREEN](#screen) a helpful tool.
 Alternatively, more confident Linux users will benefit from the additional features provided by [PM2](#pm2).